 His Mother Left His Family At An Early Age

-Despite being born in Australia, his parents are natives of England.
-Jackman is the youngest of five children, and when he was eight years old, his mother moved back to England.
+Despite being born in Australia, Jackman’s family hails from England.
+When he was eight years old, his mother moved back to England.
 That left his father to raise him and his siblings alone.
 Jackman told The Hollywood Reporter that his dad went off to bring her back five years later.

 “It was really complicated.
 So when Dad arrived back—not three weeks later, as planned, but five days later—I just knew.
 I was old enough to go, ‘This is not happening.'”